How to make a DIY Jigsaw Table (Step by Step Guide)

 How to build a jigsaw table.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.

 TIP: I am using bearings with an inner diameter of 8mm.
-Thus, the 6mm bolt has space for adjustments.
+Thus, the 6mm bolts have space for fine adjustments.

 How to make blade guide for jigsaw.
 Adjustable arm attachment.
 Inverted jigsaw fixed to a table with screws.